The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 So we've got to go through procedures.

-I make no excuses for the fact that the federal government did not work effectively with state and local governments immediately in the aftermath of the storm.
+I make no excuses for the fact that the federal government did not work effectively with state and local governments immediately in the aftermath of the storm to make sure that everybody got the help they needed right away.

 You can.

-You're writing everybody else checks for money that we don't have.
+You're writing everybody else checks for money that we don't have?

-When does that stop you?
+What does that stop you?

-Why none of this, none of this stood in George Bush's way, did it?
+None of this stood in George Bush's way, did it?

 None of these things were excuses for George Bush, were they?

-So they gave they gave give him the Nobel Prize.
+So they gave him the Nobel Prize.

 Well, that won't buy much.